 The Sognefjord is not only Norway's longest fjord; it is also the deepest.
-At its deepest, the fjord plunges to more than 1,300 metres and the mountains along the fjord rise to more than 1,700 metres.
+At its deepest, the fjord plunges to more than 1,300 meters and the mountains along the fjord rise to more than 1,700 meters.

 Every arm of the long Sognefjord has its own name.
-The most narrow and famous fjord arm, the Nærøyfjord, is only 250 metres wide at its most narrow.
+The most narrow and famous fjord arm, the Nærøyfjord, is only 250 meters wide at its most narrow.

 Other picturesque and well-known fjord arms are the Lusterfjord, Fjærlandsfjord and Finnafjord.
 These fjords often have a beautiful emerald green colour because of the melt water from the glaciers.